Mountain Sky View Glamping in Collpapampa, Peru during the Salkantay Trek to Machu Picchu

 • Tea Time or Happy Hour

-Every afternoon before dinner, the cooks will provide you with popcorn, cookies, coffee, hot chocolate, tea, hot water, etc. After a long day of hiking, you won't have to wait until dinner to relax, warm up, and enjoy a bite!
+During the trek, every afternoon before dinner, our cooks will serve popcorn, cookies, coffee, hot chocolate, tea, and hot water.
+After a long day of hiking, you won’t have to wait until dinner to unwind, warm up, and enjoy a tasty treat!

 • One cloth snack bag per person